ordovicia/cgroups-rs/README.md

 ### Not implemented features

-These features are not yet implemented in a convenient way, but you can read and write cgroup files directly via low-level APIs.
+The following features are not yet implemented in a convenient way, but you can read and write cgroup files directly via low-level APIs.

 * Memory subsystem: Reading `memory.kmem.slabinfo` file